jeremy379/object-design-presentation/README.md

 # What's this

-This project is there in order to present some principle of designing object and show you a list of guideline that, while designing object, will help your brain to automate writing code leaving room for higher logic thinking.
+This project is there in order to present some principles of designing objects and show you a list of guidelines that, while designing objects, will help your brain to automate writing code leaving room for higher logical thinking.

 # Source